axibase/axibase-charts/syntax/udf.md

 The JavaScript file above is loaded from `/portal/resource/udf_fred.js`.

-On the ATSD server, the `/portal/resource/` directory is mapped to the `/opt/atsd/atsd/conf/portal/scripts/` directory.
+On the ATSD server, the `/portal/resource/scripts/` path is mapped to the `/opt/atsd/atsd/conf/portal/scripts/` directory.

 ## Usage